MistNewt/TimetableApp/readme.md

-This app helps manage the daily attendance and helps maintain attendance percentage.
+This app shows the class time table and helps maintain attendance percentage.

+p.s.
+Better readme will be made later